-The most valuable asset a company can have is the tiny piece of real estate in the minds of their customers and prospects.
+The most valuable asset a company can have is the tiny piece of real estate in the minds of its customers and prospects.
 It means they recognize who you are and what you stand for.
 Billions of dollars are spent every year positioning, building and creating brands for this reason.
 That’s why I’m always surprised when I hear an executive say they don’t believe in advertising, marketing and promotion.
-What do they know that American Standard, Nike, Carrier, Anheuser Busch, Maytag, Lennox and others don’t?
-One thing for sure, they rarely work for companies that have brand preference and if they do, it’s a sure bet their brand is on its way down.
+What do they know that American Standard, Geico, Carrier, Anheuser Busch, Apple, Ford, Coke, Lennox and others don’t?
+One thing is for sure, they rarely work for companies that have a brand preference, and if they do, it’s a sure bet their brand is on its way down.

 Strategic marketing communication programs have many different elements.
 Brand building is one of the most challenging.
-In the process of branding, we have to manage the customer’s perceptions and associations that are applied to the values that managers, employees, your product lines and service carry out into the marketplace every day.
+In the process of branding, we ave to manage the customer’s perceptions and associations that are applied to the values that managers, employees, your product lines, and service carry out into the marketplace every day.
 From answering the phone to sending out the invoice and everything that comes in between, lay the foundation for your branding image.
 When a customer or prospect sees your ad or the logo on your truck, your brand is at work one way or another.

-Here are a few basic tips and ideas to help you make sure that your brand image is working to convey the values and vision of your organization.
+Here are a few essential tips and ideas to help you make sure that your brand image is working to convey the values and vision of your organization.

 1. All Aboard.
-Start with your board of advisors or executive committee and work your way through your organization.
+Start with your board of advisers or executive committee and work your way through your organization.
 Make sure everyone understands the message and what you are trying to do.
-Don’t let the marketing department or advertising agency put their spin on the message, creative development is one thing—spin is another.
+Don’t let the marketing department or advertising agency put their spin on the message.
+Creative development is one thing—spin is another.

 2. Simple is Good.
-You’re in the people comfort business and there is a lot you can do to build around that.
+You’re in the people comfort business, and you can do a lot to build around that.
 Ever listen to some of the stuff that comes out of large software manufacturers?
-“Scaleable enterprise database solutions in collaborative settings that expand seamlessly and free resources that amplify influence.”
+“Scalable enterprise database solutions in collaborative settings that expand seamlessly and free resources that amplify influence.”
 Excuse me?

 3. Consistency is King.
-Bridge the gap between the promise of your product or service and the desire the customer has for it, do it often, and do it consistently.
+Bridge the gap between the promise of your product or service and the customer’s desire for it, do it often, and do it consistently.

-5. Use The Net.
-Google “Branding.”
-There are resources available to help you improve, take advantage of the free ones.
+5. Research.
+Conduct an internet search on “Branding.”
+There are many resources available to help you improve.
+Take advantage of the free ones.
 Survey your customers and prospects that did not use you.
 Consider hiring a professional to help you develop your brand.
 You are an expert with comfort systems, there are experts that can help you with your brand; don’t be afraid to make the investment.

 6. You Can Change.
 Did you listen and do some research?
 Is your brand in the basement?
-Just like everything else with some time, money, effort and strategy you can change it.
+Like everything else, you can change it with some time, money, effort and strategy.